 Student Lots: J, P, and Q

 A permit is not required to park in campus metered lots.
-Meter parking is available near the University Center in Lot R, east and west of the Health Enhancement Center in Lot F, & FW, 145 meters in Lot R near the LRC and DUC, Lot G, 10 meters behind Allen Center, 20 meters on the east side of Lot V, Lot X on the corner of Fremont and Stanley Street and Lot Z north of the University Center.
+Meter parking is available in the 3 south rows of Lot R just west of the DUC (Dreyfus University Center), east and west of the Health Enhancement Center in Lots F-E, & F-W, Lot G, 10 meters behind Allen Center, 20 meters on the east side of Lot V, Lot T (entrance off of Illinois Avenue) and Lot Z north of the University Center.
 If a meter is inoperable or defective, please notify Parking Services at 346-3900.
 Until such time as the meter is repaired, the space is considered “No Parking.”
 Citations issued for parking at an expired or inoperable meter are non-appealable.
 Citations may be issued every two hours at meters.

 No group, department or organization except Parking Services, is allowed to use university decals, meter or other revenue producing parking lots to generate income.
 Section B:

 The vice chancellor for business affairs can authorize parking for non-university personnel in any university lot.
 Requests must be submitted in writing at least seven (7) working days prior to the event.
 Section C: